Adr1an04/boomai/SECURITY.md

 # Security

 This project will always remain local first unless you choose to outsource your llms to external API's.
+Deterministic internal tools (calculator, system time) run locally; probabilistic reasoning uses the Maker voting tool described in the MAD/Maker docs.
 With that being said please always let me know of any insecurities and I'll be happy to resolve them!

 <img src="docs/assets/boomaiSand.png" alt="Boomai" width="80%">